AhmedFelic/React/react-firebase-authentication/README.md

 The app was made in React, and Firebase Firestore db.

-To install this, do nmp install, npm install firebase, npm install --save react-firebase-hooks.
+To install this, do nmp install, npm install firebase, npm install --save react-firebase-hooks, npm install react-router-dom.